Alpine resorts

 Planning for NSW alpine resorts

-• Thredbo
+• Thredbo Ranger Station Alpine Accommodation.

 The resorts host snow-based recreation in winter, and hiking, mountain-biking, horse-riding and fishing in the warmer months.
 The resorts make an important economic and social contribution to the state.

-Key requirements of the Alpine SEPP include:
+Key requirements of the Precincts-Regional SEPP, Chapter 4 include:

-• Geotechnical and land stability issues associated with construction in steep alpine environments to be rigorously assessed (see Geotechnical Policy (PDF, 429 KB), geotechnical forms and geotechnical maps below).
+• geotechnical and land stability issues associated with construction in steep alpine environments to be rigorously assessed (see Geotechnical Policy (PDF, 429 KB), geotechnical forms and geotechnical maps below)

 We recommend you contact the Alpine Resorts team and any other relevant agencies to discuss proposal.